| JSX Prop | Elements | Controlled? | Requires onChange |

 <button formAction={serverAction}>

-with a multipart/mixed
+/__NEXT_ACTION with a multipart/mixed body.<aside>

 React Flight diff: the minimal data needed to patch Server Component output on the client.